 - Discontinue pruning rose bushes.

-This is a time when a lot of the farmers need to start working on their landscape and crops.
-This also means ensuring that your fields and garden stay protected at all times.
-Any problems in this area can prove to be detrimental to your garden and fields.
+This is a time when a lot of the farmers need to start working on their landscapes and crops.
+This also means ensuring that your fields and garden are always protected.
+Any problems in this area can be detrimental to your garden and fields.

-Although the weather is likely to be wet, temperatures are usually comfortable in the Pacific Northwest in December.
+Although the weather is likely wet, temperatures are usually comfortable in the Pacific Northwest in December.

 - Plant any new shrubs and trees.

 - Pull weeds that remain in the garden.
 Since the soil is likely to be moist, weeds will be easier to pull; however, be careful not to step on the wet soil as it can become hardened, posing issues in the spring.

 The southwest is known for its unpredictability in December, so it’s best to be prepared for anything.

 - In low desert regions, plant your cool season vegetables like peas, Swiss chard, cabbage, and broccoli.